redis/redis-doc/commands/append.md

     APPEND timeseries "fixed-size sample"

-Accessing to individual elements in the time serie is not hard:
+Accessing individual elements in the time series is not hard:

 * `STRLEN` can be used in order to obtain the number of samples.
 * `GETRANGE` allows for random access of elements.
 If our time series have an associated time information we can easily implement a binary search to get range combining `GETRANGE` with the Lua scripting engine available in Redis 2.6.